 Even though I made these lamingtons from scratch, I can't believe that they are vegan, made of wholefood ingredients and are (mostly) raw.
 They are fluffy, have a good amount of chocolate on them and are covered in crisp coconut.
 The jam and cream in the middle just make you want more.

 But how can something raw be fluffy?
-Just like my raw vegan donuts, the coconut oil in the desiccated coconut and coconut cream in the ‘sponge’ stablises all of other ingredients.
+The coconut oil in the desiccated coconut and coconut cream in the 'sponge' stabilizes the other ingredients.
 With the help of a food processor or just enough hand-mixing, the coconut oil solidifies and keeps the ground cashews aerated.
-The ‘sponge’ mixture is reminiscent of a friand, which makes it so much fancier and delicious than conventional lamingtons.
+The 'sponge' mixture is reminiscent of a friand, which makes it so much fancier and delicious than conventional lamingtons.

 I hope this recipe brings you as much joy as it did for meeee!